Mzuzu Deputy Mayor dumps UTM and joins MCP to work with ruling party

 In his remarks, MCP Chairperson in the North Joseph Chavula said people have realised what is good and bad and they are believing in the leadership of President Lazarus Chakwera.

-“Last time we were also welcoming Chibavi Councillor Mwaghungulu and today we have received two from UTM joins MCP that’s good news to the party, and people these days know what is good for them or bad, and believe me more are coming to the party, people are trusting the leadership of the President Dr Lazarus Chakwera that’s why they are coming in,” said Chavula.
+“Last time we were also welcoming Chibavi Councillor Mwaghungulu and today we have received two from UTM joins MCP..
+That’s good news to the party, and people these days know what is good for them or bad, and believe me more are coming to the party, people are trusting the leadership of the President Dr Lazarus Chakwera that’s why they are coming in,” said Chavula.

 He claimed that Tonse Alliance is between leaders of the party and that’s why members are able to move from one party to another.